Friday, May 27, 2022

 But above all the human benefits attached to the yovel, there is a greater significance to its proclamation; a significance that at the same time also forms a ‘Divine paradox’ so typical of Hebraic logic.
 In 25:23 we read: “And the land shall not be sold in perpetuity; for the land is Mine; for you are aliens and tenants with Me".
 "Perpetuity" here is “tzmi'toot”, stemming from the root tz.m.t (tzadi, mem, tav) which is to “end, put an end to something" or “freeze assets”.
 Thus, reverting property to its original owner demonstrates the fact that it actually belongs to… YHVH, as we just learned from the above-cited Psalm.
 And as much as the Torah stresses ownership rights, it also reminds us, almost in the same breath, who the real Owner is and that “we have no permanent city here, but we seek the one to come" (Hebrews 13:14).

 Proper treatment of one's fellow citizen, defined as "brother", prohibits charging usury or interest (ref.
 25:36,37).
 The two words used are “neshech” and “marbit”.
 The root of neshech (n.sh.ch, noon, sheen, chaf) is also the root for the verb “to bite".
-"Those who bite" (e.g. Habbakuk 2:7) are therefore the oppressors and creditors.
+"Those who bite" (e.g. Habbakuk 2:7) are, therefore, the oppressors and creditors.
 “Marbit” is from the root r.v/b.a (resh, vet/bet) which literally means "much, many, to add, to make greater, to increase".
 Hence “marbit” is a "monetary increment".

 As part of taking care of one’s “brother”, if he has lost his assets and was sold to “a stranger who sojourns with you, or to a member of the stranger’s family” (25:47 literal translation), the recipient of this injunction is obliged to redeem the one sold.
-As to the “member of the stranger’s family”, here he is called “eker”, which is a most unusual term.
+As to the “member of the stranger’s family”, here he is called “eker” being a most unusual term.
 The root a.k.r (ayin, kof, resh) basically means “to uproot”, and thus a “barren woman” is “akara”.
 But since this word can also mean a “shoot”, making the one plucked out from the parent plant also transplantable – albeit in different soil.
 Further, should misfortune be the lot of a native Israelite, he too would feel “plucked out” and “uprooted”, and hence this term may also be applied to, or at least infer to the latter.
 Selling one’s services this Israelite is termed “sachir” – a hired person, “servant” (as some of your translations would have it, but not appearing in the original text, 25:40, 50, 53).

 Aside from instructions on how to calculate the redemption payment (25:50-53), specifics are also given as to the possible next of kin who is eligible to redeem (vs. 48, 49) the one who has “become poor” (“mooch”, root of m.oo.ch – mem, vav, kaf – impoverish, become low).
 Having once been others’ servants/slaves, the sons of Yisrael are now the servants/slaves of the One who redeemed them from their lowly state (ref.
-25:55), hence YHVH requires that redemption be continually operative in accordance with the measures that He is providing for His people.
+25:55), hence YHVH requires that redemption be continually operative under the measures that He is providing for His people.

 Some of the word meanings were gleaned from: